jahutchi/script.tvheadend.apiutils/README.md

 * `RunScript(script.tvheadend.apiutils,refresh-epg)`
    => This will trigger an OTA EPG refresh in the Tvheadend backend.
 Note: this currently only supports the OTA grabbers.

+## Known Issues

+The toggle-series-link action will not work correctly unless your Interface > Regional > unit format settings are all set to Regional

 ## Installation